vueuse/schema-org/docs/v1/content/1.guide/recipes/site-search.md

 To provide a search action for your WebSite, you need to insert a SearchAction in `potentialAction`.

-To make configuring this easier, the function `asSearchAction` is provided.
+To make configuring this easier, the function `defineSearchAction` is provided.

 Make sure that you set place `{search_term_string}` somewhere in your URL.
 This represents a query a user would be searching for.